 Investors participating in this offering will incur immediate and substantial dilution.
-After giving effect to the sale of 2,200,000 shares of common stock in this offering assuming an initial public offering price of \$9.50 per share (the midpoint of the price range set forth on the cover page of this prospectus) and the use of a portion of the proceeds to repay an estimated \$1.61 million of outstanding indebtedness that we owed as of September 30, 2021 to Damian Novak, our Executive Chairman, a member of our board of directors and one of our co-founders, and \$0.22 million to repay a promissory note held by a member of the Company as of September 30, 2021 that will become due and payable at the time of this offering, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of September 30, 2021 would have been approximately \$15.9 million, or \$1.30 per share.
-This amount represents an immediate increase in net tangible book value of \$1.34 per share to the existing stockholders and immediate dilution of \$8.20 per share to investors purchasing our common stock in this offering.
-Dilution is calculated by subtracting pro forma as adjusted net tangible book value per common share from the assumed initial public offering price of \$9.50 per share, which is the midpoint of the price range set forth on the cover page of this prospectus.
+After giving effect to the sale of 2,200,000 shares of common stock in this offering at the initial public offering price of \$10.00 per share and the use of a portion of the proceeds to repay an estimated \$1.61 million of outstanding indebtedness that we owed as of September 30, 2021 to Damian Novak, our Executive Chairman, a member of our board of directors and one of our co-founders, and \$0.22 million to repay a promissory note held by a member of the Company as of September 30, 2021 that will become due and payable at the time of this offering, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of September 30, 2021 would have been approximately \$16.9 million, or \$1.39 per share.
+This amount represents an immediate increase in net tangible book value of \$1.43 per share to the existing stockholders and immediate dilution of \$8.61 per share to investors purchasing our common stock in this offering.
+Dilution is calculated by subtracting proforma as adjusted net tangible book value of \$1.43 per share.

-Assumed initial public offering price per share \$ 9.50 Historical pro forma net tangible book value per share as of September 30, 2021 \$ (0.04) Increase in pro forma net tangible book value per share attributable to investors purchasing shares in this offering \$ 1.34 Pro forma as adjusted net tangible book value per share, after giving effect to this offering \$ 1.30 Dilution in pro forma as adjusted net tangible book value per share to investors in this offering \$ 8.20
+Initial public offering price per share \$ 10.00 Historical pro forma net tangible book value per share as of September 30, 2021 \$ (0.04) Increase in pro forma net tangible book value per share attributable to investors purchasing shares in this offering \$ 1.43 Pro forma as adjusted net tangible book value per share, after giving effect to this offering \$ 1.39 Dilution in pro forma as adjusted net tangible book value per share to investors in this offering \$ 8.61